guebeln0/pdsnd_github/README.md

 ### Files used
 BikeShare.py
-Raw data are in 3 csv files.
-These are not included in this repo.
+Raw data are in 3 csv files: chicago.csv, new_york_city.csv, washington.csv These are not included in this repo.

 ### Credits
 Inspired by the Udacity Nanodegree - "Programming for data science with python"